rahsunk/61040-portfolio/assignments/assignment1.md

 3. **Traveling: International trips, vacations, exploring**

    I like traveling to new faraway places.
 With my family, I have visited Toronto, the Bahamas, and multiple prefectures of Japan.
 Planning these trips is a lot of work but very fulfilling for me.
-Deciding what places to visit, what restaurants to eat at, and learning how to navigate cities is a highlight of the traveling experience.
+Deciding what places to visit, what restaurants to eat at, and learning how to navigate cities isdom a highlight of the traveling experience.
 I wish to visit someplace in Europe next, but I feel like not knowing certain languages is a barrier I need to overcome.

 4. Food: Trying new cultural foods, learning to cook new meals